xanda/AREsoft-updater/README.md

 AREsoft-updater will check for the latest available version of each individual project/tool listed above and compare it with the local (installed) version in A.R.E.
 If newer version is available, AREsoft-updater will automatically download and install the update for your A.R.E

+AREsoft-updater will require curl to work.
+Kindly install curl in your A.R.E virtual machine by typing sudo apt-get install curl

 AREsoft-updater is released under WTFPL (Do What The Fuck You Want To Public License) http://sam.zoy.org/wtfpl/